web statistics

 Upper School (Grades 9 -12)

-To solve the world’s most intractable problems, our students must be skilled at using the latest technologies and have the computational thinking skills to understand and solve problems using complex data.
+Students become highly skilled at using the latest technologies and develop computational skills to understand and solve problems.

-They need a high level of intercultural competence based on an understanding of more than one language, multiple cultural traditions and our local, national and world histories.
-They must be empathetic, transdisciplinary designers, collaborators and innovators.
+They also gain a high level of intercultural competence - through learning more than one language, joining in cultural traditions, and exploring local, national and world histories.

-Using the framework of the IB, courses include the following:
+Using the framework of the IB, classes offered are as follows

 IB is well known to us for excellent preparations.
 Success in an IB programme correlates well with success at Harvard.
 We are always pleased to see the credentials of the IB Diploma Programme on the transcript.Marilyn McGrath Lewis, Director of Undergraduate Admission, Harvard University